-This proofreading friend did not understand my laugh, I mean it is a real typo on something that shouldn’t be overlooked, and as she’s an editor from way back she claims that typos leap off the page to her.
-How tiny the print and she knew the prayer enough to skip that section and yet she did not skip it – she read the prayer in the photo of the prayer card, Psalm 23.
-Now, we have read that thousands of times, but yet we are compelled to reread it when we see it.
+This proofreading friend did not understand my laughter, I mean it is a real typo on something that shouldn’t be overlooked, and as she’s an editor from way back too!
+How tiny the print and even thought she knew the prayer enough to skip that section, she did not skip it – she read the prayer in the photo of the prayer card, Psalm 23.
+And we also have read that prayer thousands of times, but yet we are compelled to reread it when we see it.
 It IS David’s comfort and convincing that the Lord takes us thru a broken world moment by moment, blessing our lives.

 Psalm 23, my what a verse… MY CUP RUNNETH OVER… Yes thanks Lord for writing on David’s heart and mine and ours, writing a Shepherd’s desire for us, His sheep, to know that He has us all.
 He has set us aside as HOLY.
 He an[n]ointest our heads with oil.
 My Dad’s too… Thank You with a tear and a smile and a chuckle.
 You an[N]ointest my eyes with laughter.
 Thank You.